singh-man/books/crackingTheCoding/18_advancedTopics.md

 11   Hints for Data Structures

 #47.
-4.7	Look at this graph. ls there any node you can identify that will definitely be okay to build first?
+4.7	Look at this graph.
+1s there any node you can identify that will definitely be okay to build first?
 #48.
 4.9	The root is the very first value that must be in every array.
 What can you say about the order of the values in the left subtree as compared to the values in the right subtree?
 Do
 		the left subtree values need to be inserted before the right subtree?
 	4.4	What if you could modify the binary tree node class to allow a node to store the height